Tolsa/forest-doc/_includes/rails/actions.md

 ## Example: Banning a user

-In the following example, we add the *Ban user* action to your Forest admin on a collection *customers*.
+In the following example, we add the *Ban user* action to the admin on a collection *customers*.
+By default, the API triggered created by a Smart Action is simply a POST on `/forest/actions/<dasherize_name_of_the_action>`.
+You can customize the route with the optional parameter `endpoint` to get a user friendly name and control the API call.

 <div class="l-step">
   <span class="l-step__number l-step__number--active u-f-l u-hm-r">1</span>